River Ivel: Ivel Navigation

 Plans for a canal for the River Ivel were first announced in 1756.
 Locks were built in 1758 at Tempsford, Blunham, South Mills and Sandy.
 Tolls were initially lower than advertised leaving construction capital creditors including members of its maintenance committee in debt.
 Trade increased rapidly and such loans were redeemed in 1780.
 The canal was extended to Shefford, with locks at Biggleswade, Holme, Stanford and Clifton; reaching Shefford in 1823.

-The canal was abandoned in 1876 when a dam was built across it at Sandy, the relevant Private Act of Parliament being passed in the same year.
+The canal was abandoned in 1876 when a dam was built across it at Sandy, the relevant local act of Parliament, the Ivel Navigation (Abandonment) Act 1876 (39 & 40 Vict. c. cxiv), being passed in the same year.

-Industrial heritage structures
+History and industrial heritage structures

 A wall of the former wharf at Shefford is beside a bridge over the Flit (tributary).

-A maintained towpath adjoins the canalized river.
+A maintained towpath adjoins the canalised river.
 After crossing the footbridge over the River Hit, the path continues straight ahead for some way until the river returns.
 The canal, made from the river, used to run immediately to the left of the path, but was filled in after World War II as it was considered dangerous.
 The present course of the river there was originally the millstream for Shefford Mill, close to the remains of the tower mill still visible.

 Further on, to the east of the village of Stanford a wooden footbridge crosses the river at the site of Stanford Lock, one of the best preserved on the old canal.

+At Radwell, Hertfordshire, an old manor house and mill are situated on the river Ivel, which date back to Edward the Confessor.
+The Mill was documented in the Doomesday Book of 1086, and declared as worth 6s.
+8d. (the equivalent to 48 days' pay of a skilled tradesman).